 Here are some questions to help guide your mid-internship meeting:

 In order to complete the internship experience, schedule a final meeting where you and the intern will have a chance to reflect on the experience.
 What went well?
 What was challenging?
 Are there opportunities for further collaboration?
 You may want to revisit the questions you posed at the mid-internship meeting.
 This meeting will help you write your evaluation.

-Please write an evaluation for your intern, which will give them valuable information about their performance as well as allow them to include the internship on their transcript.
+Please write an evaluation for your interns, which will give them valuable information about their performance as well as allow them to include the internship on their transcript.
 Your evaluation will be useful should the intern ask for a letter of recommendation in the future.
 Please see the next section on getting credit for specific details about how to write your evaluation.

 In order to get credit for an internship, students will need a letter from you upon completion of the internship, which includes the following:

 This letter should be on company letterhead if possible, and addressed to Hampshire College Office of Central Records.
-Please email a scanned, pdf version of your letter directly to the intern so they can use the letter for multiple purposes.
+Please email a scanned, pdf version of your letter directly to the interns so they can use the letter for multiple purposes.